ome/omero-guide-ilastik/docs/ilastik_fiji_script.rst

     :start-after: // Open-image
     :end-before: // Check-exists

 Export each image as h5 to a local folder specified interactively by the user during the run of the script.
-It is assumed that the folder specified by the user contains the ilastik Project prepared beforehand (see next step below).
+It is assumed that the folder specified by the user contains the ilastik Project prepared beforehand.
 The export is facilitated by the ilastik plugin for Fiji.

 .. literalinclude:: ../scripts/analyse_dataset_ilastik.groovy
     :start-after: // Export as h5